 1 APPLICABILITY.
-These terms (“General Terms”) shall only be applicable to Agreements which incorporate them by reference, including with the specific version code, and are in addition to any other terms and conditions provided under the Agreement.
+These terms (“Master Terms”) shall only be applicable to Agreements which incorporate them by reference, including with the specific version code, and are in addition to any other terms and conditions provided under the Agreement.

 2 PERMITTED USERS AND USER ACCOUNTS

 2.2 Permitted Users.
 Customer agrees that it is responsible for all Permitted Users who Use the Software or GLN Services.
 Accordingly, the terms, conditions, restrictions and obligations of the Agreement (excluding Customer’s payment obligation to Descartes) shall be construed to also apply to all Permitted Users, and Customer shall be liable for any breach of the Agreement by a Permitted User.

 2.3 Administrative User.
 Where the Software or GLN Services permits the use of an Administrative User, the Administrative User shall only set up User Accounts for Permitted Users.
 Customer understands and agrees that it will be solely liable in the event an Administrative User improperly sets up a User Account, creates a User Account for the wrong person, or otherwise accesses, modifies, deletes, or resets any User Account.
 Customer acknowledges that Descartes relies solely on User Accounts to validate if a person has the authority to use the Software or GLN Services.

 2.4 Security of User Accounts.
 Customer shall be solely responsible and liable for ensuring its Permitted Users are properly securing their User Accounts.
 Customer shall be responsible for any actions arising from Customer, Administrative User, or Permitted User improperly storing or securing their User Account.